 LEAP camps are designed and taught by certified teachers and/or experts who are passionate about learning.
 If you are interested in teaching with LEAP, you can submit a proposal for a camp you are interested in leading.
 Previous camp themes include: robotics, diseases, optical illusions and art, electricity, chocolate, under the sea, computers, photography, archaeology, the oceans, and more.

 To teach for LEAP you must have a Bachelor of Education (BEd) degree.
-In some circumstances we do hire teachers without their BEd as experts (e.g., we have one teacher who has a PhD in Computer Science).
+In some circumstances we do hire teachers without their BEd as experts (e.g., we have one teacher who has a PhD in Computer Science and experience teaching children).

 Topics that have worked well in the past or that have been suggested by parents include: space, mythology, natural disasters, technology, computers, coding, aviation, inventions, STEM/STEAM, art, math/logic, debate, architecture, the science of sports, robotics, business and the environment/sustainability.
 This is definitely not an exhaustive list; we welcome any topic(s) as long as the activities are engaging, hands-on, challenging and utilize higher order thinking skills.

 Would you like to get volunteer experience working with children?
 Are you considering a career in education?
 LEAP welcomes volunteers to assist program teachers with leading innovative, theme-based camps for youth in grades 1-9 who are gifted/highly able.

 We accept volunteers who can work all, or at least half of the six sessions.
 We will work around your busy schedule.